wahyudev/laravel-pdfmerger/README.md

 ## Security

-If you discover any security related issues, please email github@webklex.com instead of using the issue tracker.
+If you discover any security related issues, please email wahyubudimanstt@gmail.com instead of using the issue tracker.

 ## Credits

-- [Webklex][link-author]
+- forked from [Webklex][link-author]
+- [Wahydev]
 - All Contributors

 ## License